TRANSPORTATION in Rome

 On other routes approximately half of the current fleet of buses and trams is accessible to the disabled, including the newer long green express buses (lines 40, 30, 170), and the new green trams (always in use on line 8, more and more in use on other lines) and the situation is constantly being improved.

-In an effort to minimize pollution in the small backstreets of the centro storico, the city has established several electric bus lines to navigate alleyways barely wide enough for a Vespa.
+In an effort to minimize pollution in the small backstreets of the centro storico, the city has established two electric bus lines to navigate alleyways barely wide enough for a Vespa.
 They do not run on Sundays.

 115: Trastevere and Gianicolo (Janiculum hill) circuit; starts at Lungotevere degli Anguillara at Piazza GG Belli